What is sleep hygiene?

 - Daytime routine: being physically active and getting daylight exposure are both ways to start the day and help your daytime routine for sleep.
 Reducing caffeine, alcohol, and smoking can contribute to better sleep, more so in the afternoon and evening.
 Eating late and activity in bed can negatively affect sleep, so try also to avoid those.

 - Room for sleep: Where you sleep is as equally crucial as habits and routines.
 Having a comfortable mattress, pillow, and bedding that best suits each person is paramount for a good night’s sleep.
 Allow the room to be a cool and comfortable temperature and block out any noise and light.
 Calming scents in the room can also help.
+If too light then a simple sleep mask (affiliate link) could really help.

 The importance of sleep hygiene.